Beyond refinancing: Solutions to manage retirement debt

 - No FHA approval** necessary on condominium communities, so more condo homeowners and homebuyers qualify

-Whether you choose a HECM reverse mortgage loan or Equity Edge, you’ll have the power to utilize the home equity you’ve built up over time — and delay the need to tap into your retirement funds.
+Whether you choose a HECM reverse mortgage loan or Equity Elite, you’ll have the power to utilize the home equity you’ve built up over time — and delay the need to tap into your retirement funds.

 Don’t let debt pinch your retirement savings